Al-Masih ad-Dajjal: Overview

-A number of locations are associated with the emergence of the Dajjal, but usually, he emerges from the east.
-He is usually described as blind in his right eye, his left eye is green, and the true believers read the word كافر (Arabic for "disbeliever"), on his forehead.
+A number of locations are associated with the emergence of the Dajjal, but he is usually said to come from the East.
+He is usually described as blind in his right eye, with his left eye being green; true believers are said to be able to read the word كافر (Arabic for 'disbeliever') on his forehead.
 It is believed that many will be deceived by him and join his ranks, among them Jews, Bedouins, weavers, magicians, and children of fornication.
 Furthermore, he will be assisted by an army of devils (shayāṭīn).
 Nevertheless, the most reliable supporters will be the Jews, to whom he will be the incarnation of God.

-The Dajjal performs miracles, and his miracles resemble those performed by ʿĪsā (Jesus), such as healing the sick, raising the dead, causing the earth to grow vegetation, causing livestock to prosper and to die, and stopping the sun's movement.
+The Dajjal performs miracles, which resemble those performed by ʿĪsā (Jesus) such as healing the sick, raising the dead, causing the earth to grow vegetation, causing livestock to prosper and to die and stopping the sun's movement.
+The Dajjal is finally defeated and killed by Isa when the latter simply looks at him and, according to some narrations, puts a sword through him.

-At the end, the Dajjal is defeated and killed by ʿĪsā when the latter simply looks at him and – according to some narrations – puts a sword through the Dajjal.
-The nature of the Dajjal is ambiguous.
-Although the nature of his birth indicates that the first generations of Muslim apocalyptists regarded him as human, he is also identified rather as a devil (shayṭān) in human form in the Islamic tradition.
+Dajjal's nature is ambiguous.
+Although the nature of his birth indicates that the first generations of Muslim apocalyptists regarded him as human, he is also identified in Islamic tradition rather as a devil in human form.

 The characteristical one eye is believed to symbolize spiritual blindness.
-Thus, the Dajjal, blind to the immanent aspect of God, could only comprehend the transcendent aspect of God's wrath.
-Hadiths describe the Dajjal as twisting paradise and hell, as he would bring his own paradise and hell with him, but his hell would be paradise and his paradise would be hell.
+Thus, Dajjal, blind to the immanent aspect of God, can comprehend only the transcendent aspect of God's wrath.
+Hadiths describe Dajjal as twisting paradise and hell as he will bring his own paradise and hell with him, but his hell will be paradise and his paradise hell.

+Muslim eschatology

+Minaret of Isa on the Umayyad Mosque, in Damascus, Syria, which is thought to be one of the possible places to which ʿĪsā will descend.

+Sunni eschatology

+Sunni Islam affirms that Dajjal is an individual man.
+When he appears, he will stay for 40 days.
+The first day will be like a year, the second like a month, the third like a week and the rest like normal days.

+Sometime after the appearance of Dajjal, ʿĪsā will descend on a white minaret to the east of Damascus, which is thought to be the Minaret of Isa of the Umayyad Mosque, in Damascus, Syria.
+He will descend from the heavens wearing two garments lightly dyed with saffron and his hands resting on the shoulders of two angels.
+When he lowers his head, it will seem as if water is flowing from his hair, and when he raises his head, it will appear as if his hair is beaded with silvery pearls.
+Every disbeliever who smells his odour will die.

+According to the Sunni ḥadīth, Dajjal will then be chased to the gate of Lod, where he will be captured and killed by ʿĪsā. ʿĪsā will then break the Christian cross, kill all pigs, abolish the jizya and establish peace among all nations.

+Ḥadīth literature

+The following account describes one of the signs of Dajjal's arrival in Sunni eschatology: